towersvault/shinpokered/README.md

 - Fixed woman on silph co 10F having a blank line in her text
 - Blue-JP has spaceworld-style back sprites for the master branch, and a corresponding _origback patch has been added

+**Not yet in patch**
+- Added max revives to post-game shop on celadon mart 3f

 #Bugfixes
 -----------